 These two excellent characteristics of turtles have made them one of the top pets around the world.
 But these creatures pay a heavy price for their calm nature.
 Since turtles rarely get engaged in a fight and are small in size, different predators love to prey on them.
 Also, natural disasters take a heavy toll on these beautiful and fascinating creatures.

 But nature has also protected these tiny animals with one excellent gear- turtle scales.
 Yes, turtles do have scales.
 Yes, we understand that many people don’t really know what a turtle scale is and also get confused between turtle scale and shell.

 Hence, we are all ready to shed light on this issue in today’s write-up.

 What Is A Turtle Scale, And Is There Any Types?

 Turtle scale is different from turtle shells.
 The turtle shell is a private protective part of its dorsal and ventral regions.
-On the contrary, turtle scales are almost everywhere of a turtle and even on the shell.
-It also works as a protective gear for the turtles.
+On the contrary, turtle scales are almost everywhere on a turtle and even on the shell.
+It also works as protective gear for the turtles.